KyleNeubarth/Shaders/README.md

 Building off of our template, this shader uses vertex and frgment shader in order to display the normals of the object as colors.

-There are multiple stages in a shader's "pipline".
+There are multiple stages in a shader's "pipeline".
 The vertex shader takes in ecah vertex of an object to perform operations on it.
 Usually for our purposes this means transforming the vertex coordinates into unity world space, and then saving important information about the vertex into a structure that will be passed to the fragment shader.
 Then the fragment shader runs on every pixel of the object, which in this case means displaying a color corresponding to the normals we found in the vertex shader.

 You will also see capitalized words to the right of some varibles.
 These are call Semantics and are used to tell the compiler what the variable will be used for.
 This is necessary in shaders, and a list of semantics can be found [here](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-semantics?redirectedfrom=MSDN).